 A credit check is most likely to happen when you are applying for a loan or a credit card, when you are looking to buy or rent a property, gain insurance, or when you want to take out a mobile phone contract.
-An employer may also commit to a credit search if you are applying for a job, though this will not always happen, and is usually only done if the individual in question is applying for a position in the financial sector.
+An employer may also commit to a credit search if you are applying for a job.
+However, this will not always happen and is usually only done if the individual in question applies for a position in the financial sector.

 What Is a Soft Credit Check?

 A soft credit check is, in essence, when a company gleans an overview of your financial status.
-They will look at certain aspects of your credit score, and if they see that nothing is amiss, will likely conclude than a thorough and more comprehensive search is likely to be unnecessary.
-Not every company will do a soft search – although they are far more common than hard searches – and tend to be used so as to confirm an individual’s identity.
+They will look at certain aspects of your credit score, and if they see that nothing is amiss, they will likely conclude that a thorough and more comprehensive search is likely to be unnecessary.
+Not every company will do a soft search – although they are far more common than hard searches – and tend to be used to confirm an individual’s identity.

-It is important to note that a soft search will never be visible to any other organisations or businesses, and they will subsequently never impact whether or not you are able to take out a line of credit, get a mortgage or secure a loan of any kind.
-The individual in question, however, will be able to see a record of the soft searches carried out on their credit.
+It is important to note that a soft search will never be visible to other organisations or businesses.
+Therefore, they will subsequently never impact whether or not you can take out a line of credit, get a mortgage, or secure a loan of any kind.
+However, the individual in question will see a record of the soft searches carried out on their credit.

 What Is a Hard Credit Check?

 Quite simply, if you make numerous credit applications, you will accrue an array of hard checks.
-This will very likely hamper your ability to build a strong credit score, and it can be very difficult to remedy the situation.
+This will very likely hamper your ability to build a strong credit score, making it very difficult to remedy the situation.
 And, while most hard checks will only be visible on your account for around a year, some of them can stay on it for much longer.

 What Are the Main Differences Between the Two?

 The key differences are quite simple, but they are worth reiterating.
-Soft checks will not be visible to anyone on your credit account, meaning that you can make as many as you like without there being any negative consequences, while a hard check could impact any applications you make for things such as a credit card or mortgage in the future because they are visible to all relevant companies.
+First, soft checks will not be visible to anyone on your credit account, meaning that you can make as many as you like without negative consequences.
+In contrast, a hard check could impact any applications you make for things such as a credit card or mortgage in the future because they are visible to all relevant companies.

 How Can I Minimise the Number of Hard Searches Related to Me?

-There is a very quick answer to this question – don’t make a lot of applications for credit!
+There is a very quick answer to this question – don’t make many credit applications!
 You can massively reduce the number of times a hard search will impact your account by doing soft searches on yourself to check whether you are likely to be eligible for certain deals, mortgages or loans.